-Man admits modern slavery of victim kept in 6ft shed for 40 years
+Modern slavery victim ‘kept in tiny shed for 40 years’

 Peter Swailes Jr pleads guilty ahead of scheduled modern slavery trial